 Bio-Composite Landscaping Materials

-Sustainable building materials are not confined to the house.
-Heartland Biocomposites is a Wyoming company that specializes in fences and decking made of wheat straw and recycled plastic.
-The wheat straw is an abundant agricultural byproduct.
-The plastic is non-biodegradable high-density polyethylene, used in milk jugs and detergent bottles.
-The faux wood is designed for high strength and minimal maintenance, avoiding the warping, splintering and fading of real wood.
+Sustainable building materials are not confined to the house interior.
+Heartland Biocomposites is a Wyoming company that specializes in “wood” fences and decking made of wheat straw and recycled plastic.
+Wheat straw is an abundant agricultural byproduct.
+The plastic is non-biodegradable high-density polyethylene, harvested from used milk jugs and detergent bottles.
+This faux wood is designed for high strength and minimal maintenance, avoiding the warping, splintering and fading so common to real wood.
 To discuss green outdoor projects, contact a local landscaping contractor.

 Bio-composite technology can turn wheat or sunflower hulls into fire-rated doors.
 Safety codes typically require fire-rated doors for renovation projects involving attached garages.
 Fire-rated doors can also be used in other locations for added safety.
-Light, low-density bio-composite interior doors also are available.
-For more information on bio-composite fire doors and other door options, contact a local contractor.
+Light, low-density bio-composite doors are available for interior use, as well.